Luis20matias/stack_iceberg_k8s/infra/src/load_balancer_minikube.md

 minikube addons enable csi-hostpath-driver
 ```

+Remamber to update the storageClass on the values.yaml files:

+storageClass: csi-hostpath-sc

 By following these steps, you should be able to access your Minio service without encountering the connection refused error.

 Link describing how to enable ingress: https://dev.to/olgabraginskaya/unleash-your-pipeline-creativity-local-development-with-argo-workflows-and-minio-on-minikube-2764